-Not just the PM CARES Fund, there are other similar existing charitable trusts of Indian Government like Prime Minister National Relief Fund (PMNRF).
+Not just the PM CARES Fund, there are other similar existing charitable trusts of the Indian Government like the Prime Minister National Relief Fund (PMNRF).
 The details of PMNRF are highlighted below:

 - PMNRF was started in the year 1948 by Jawahar Lal Nehru.